SAP-samples/teched2025-CS261/exercises/ex4/4_BusinessProcessMonitoring_Exercises.md

 # Business Process Monitoring Exercises

-Disclaimer: These tasks contain the relevant steps - the relevant solution are embedded.
+Disclaimer: These tasks contain the relevant steps - the relevant solutions are embedded.

-## 4.1 Create your Custom KPI (Guided Excercise)
+## 4.1 Create your Custom KPI (Guided Exercise)

-- Open 'Configuration' section, Navigate to 'KPI Management' and Click on 'Configure KPI' button
+- Open 'Configuration' section, navigate to 'KPI Management', and Click on 'Configure KPI' button
 ![BPMon KPI Management](images/BPMon_CustomKPINav.png)

-- Click on the 'Create Custom KPI' button placed on the toolbar of KPIs table
+- Click on the 'Create Custom KPI' button placed on the toolbar of the KPIs table
 ![BPMon Add Custom KPI](images/BPMon_AddCustomKPI.png)

 - Configure your Custom KPI.
 Fill all Mandatory fields